Bayesian inference of vorticity in unbounded flow from limited pressure measurements: Problem statement and methodology

 where $\gmmmean{k}$ and $\gmmcovar{k}$ are the mean and covariance of component $k$ of the mixture.
 Each weight $\gmmwt_{k}$ lies between 0 and 1 and represents the probability of a sample point ``belonging to'' component $k$, so it quantifies the importance of that component in the overall mixture.
-The GMM enables a flexible means of capturing multiple peaks in the actual distribution and of approximating single peaks that are non-Gaussian.
 For a given set of samples and a pre-selected number of components $K$, the parameters of the GMM ($\gmmwt_{k}$, $\gmmmean{k}$, and $\gmmcovar{k}$) are found via the Expectation Maximization algorithm \citep{bishopbook}.
 It is generally advantageous to choose $K$ to be large ($\sim 5$--$9$) because extraneous components are assigned little weight, resulting in a smaller number of effective components.
 It should also be noted that, for the special case of a single mode of small variance, a GMM with $K=1$ and a sufficient number of samples approaches the Gaussian approximation about the true state $\truestate$ described in Section~\ref{sec:gauss1}, with covariance $\approxstatecovar$.
-The Gaussian mixture model can also be used to soft-classify the samples by mode.

 As we show in Appendix~\ref{sec:expect-vort}, the GMM has a very attractive feature when used in the context of singular vortex elements, because we can exactly evaluate the expectation of the vorticity field under the GMM probability,